 An overdraft can come in handy every now and then.
-And if you do ever need to use it, B will always give at least 2 days per calendar month to sort things out before you get charged fees.
+And if you do ever need to use it, the B Current account will always give at least 2 days per calendar month to sort things out before you get charged fees.
 You’ll need to be 18 years or over to apply for an overdraft.

 A little bit of leeway

 B Current gives you a grace period of two working days every calendar month if you go overdrawn.